loganDag/ChrisTube/README.md

 It will run on an ubuntu server, apache2 web server, and use MySQL.

 ### Security
 Please review the security tab for reporting vulnerabilities.
 This section will also be filled out with current, upcoming, and old versions along with their security fixes and reported issues.
-If you decide to fork, clone, or use any part of this site, security is **AS IS, NOT GUARANTEED, AND HAS NO WARRANTY.**
+If you decide to fork, clone, or use any part of this site, security is **AS IS, NOT GUARANTEED, AND HAS NO WARRANTY**

 ### Contact and socials
 You can contact me in various ways: